abhishek085/localizeai-nokast-app/README.md

 - **Processed Stories**: The final curated results.

 The database is shared between the FastAPI server and the background pipeline using DuckDB's multi-process support (read-only mode for the pipeline).

+## License

+This project is released under the MIT License — see the `LICENSE` file for details.

+## Community

+© 2025 Nokast.
+This repository is the first repository for the Nokast open-source community.
+You're welcome to fork, provide comments and suggestions, and build something of your own on top of this project.
+Contributions, issues and pull requests are highly appreciated — help shape Nokast's future!